 Hi, I’m D’Lea.
 Also known as Dianne Denholm.
-My late, creative Dad gave me this middle name.
+My late and very great, creative Dad gave me this middle name.
 It’s been a fun name to have.

 D’Leas, the store, was a very fun place to experience (between 1986-2006) and daily I hear how many people miss it still today.
 Flair.
 Color.
 Inspiration.
 Friendly Creativity.
 Quality mixed with joy.
 Beauty mixed with possibility.
 Rare combinations.
 Unique colors.
 Not so typical fabrics.
 Personality buttons.
 Success patterns to sew and wear.
 Hundreds of classes, national speakers and national notoriety were enjoyed by Denver’s “best little fabric store of the West!”